innovationOUtside/tm129-robotics2020/materials/03_Robot_Lab/Section_00_03.md

 In order to detect different values from the light sensors on the right and left hand side of the robot, we need to reconfigure the robot so that the sensors are placed further apart than they are in the default robot configuration.

+In the simulator, select the *Radial grey* background and check the *Pen down* checkbox.

+You may notice that the simulator's left and right light sensors appear to be further apart than they have been previously.

+This has been done via a change to the robot configuration setting update that is applied automatically when the *Radial grey* background is loaded.

+#### Manually Changing the Robot Configuration Settings

 You can increase the spacing between the sensors by:

 - clicking the *Configure Robot* button in the simulator to pop=up a window containing the robot configuration settings;